words Al Woods

 What Is a Personal Injury?

-A personal injury is when someone has suffered physical, emotional, or financial damage because of the actions of another person.
+Personal injury law kicks in when someone has suffered physical, emotional, or financial damage because of the actions of another person.
 Said actions are usually due to the negligence of the person who was responsible for the injury.
 There are various different types of negligence that can lead to a personal injury and they are as follows:

 Ordinary Negligence – When someone does not take reasonable precautions that could prevent harm, it is called negligence, especially if that lack of care results in an injury.
 Negligence is not an act intended to cause harm, just one that has a chance of doing so.
 An example is a store employee who does not clean up a spill or place a warning sign near it.
 The employee does not intend to hurt anyone, but their negligence could end up causing a slip and fall accident.